 - Brolin, Mary Fontanella, Seaver, Carol, & Nalty, Dennis..
 "Performance Management: Improving State Systems through Information-based Decisionmaking."
 2004.

 - Brolin, Mary Fontanella, Panas, Lee, Elliott, Elsa, & Shwartz, Michael.
 "The Effect Of Case Management In Substance Abuse Treatment: Analysis Of Special Populations."
 2002.

 Dr. Brolin is a lecturer in the Masters in Public Policy (MPP) at the Heller School for Social Policy and Management.
 In the past few years, she has mentored ten NIAAA trainees on their dissertation and course work.
-Currently, she advises seven MPP students and currently serves on five dissertation committees.
+Currently, she advises four MPP students and serves on four dissertation committees.

 Dr. Brolin received a Ph.D. from the Heller School for Social Policy and Management, a Masters in Social Sciences from the University of Chicago, and a B.A. in sociology from Boston College.

 - Section Leadership Award -- American Public Health Association, Alcohol, Tobacco and Other Drug Section (2004)

 - Finalist: Robert Wood Johnson Foundation Developing Leadership in Reducing Substance Abuse Program (2003)

 - NIAAA Doctoral Training Grant (1995 - 1998)